denis-3/freeda-play-okx-hackathon-mar2023/README.md

 Clone the repository then `cd` into the `okc_contracts` folder.
 Install `truffle` and `@openzeppelin/contracts`:
 * `npm install truffle -g`
 * `npm install @openzeppelin/contracts`

 The `truffle-config.js` file comes configured with the OKC Testnet.
 Make sure to put the deploying wallet's mnemonic in the `wallet_mnemonic.txt` file and then run:

-`truffle migrate --network okctestnet` to deploy all three contracts to the testnet.
-If you'd like to interact with the contracts, run `truffle console --network okctestnet`.
-The `AthleteNft`, `FreedaPass`, and `DummyErc20`
+`truffle migrate --network okctestnet`

+to deploy all three contracts to the testnet.
+If you'd like to interact with the contracts, run

+`truffle console --network okctestnet`.
+The `AthleteNft`, `FreedaPass`, and `DummyErc20` global variables will be present to represent the deployed contracts.